-If you are preparing your own hanging basket, use a high quality potting soil such as Gardener’s Gold.
-Also, plan on using a basket 10 or more inches in diameter.
-When the basket features a single variety of plant such as a (1) Fuchsia, (2) Rose, (3) Abutilon, (4) Bougainvillea, (5) Lantana, (6) Jasmine, (7) Chrysanthemum or (8) Cyclamen, position only one plant in the center.
+If you are preparing your own hanging basket, use a high-quality potting soil such as Master Nursery® Gardener’s Gold™; plan on using a basket ten or more inches in diameter.
+When the basket features a single variety of plant such as: Fuchsia, Rose, Abutilon, Bougainvillea, Lantana, Jasmine, Chrysanthemum or Cyclamen, position only one plant in the center.
 A plant from a four inch container will soon fill the basket.
 A one-gallon plant requires a 16 inch basket.

 When you plant a mixed basket, use plants from cell packs; half a dozen in a 12 inch basket and up to a dozen in a 16 inch basket.
 Do not pull the roots apart when planting.
 It is okay to gently pull the tiny root ball into two parts.
-If a 4 inch potted plant is used, trim the roots at the bottom and make four to six vertical cuts in the sides of the root ball.
-Cut 1/3 of the way into the root ball.
-Watering thoroughly after planting.
+If a four inch potted plant is used, trim the roots at the bottom and make four to six vertical cuts in the sides of the root ball.
+Cut one-third of the way into the root ball.
+After completion, water thoroughly.

 Hanging baskets may be used to fill in a landscaping plan, as a focal point or as a screen in front of windows to ensure privacy.
 For whatever use, remember that hanging baskets will require frequent watering and fertilizing.